A contempoary setting for our shop and home

 Working artist for 30 years

 Antiques dealer specializing in American folk paintings since 1980.
-Particular interest in folk portraits, small and miniature portraits, schoolgirl watercolors, family records and memorials.
+Particular interest in folk portraits, small portraits, schoolgirl watercolors, family records and memorials.